Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Introduction

-However, in the above, the constraint is only on the expected cost value and is not always suitable to represent constraints on safety.
-For instance, to ensure an autonomous electric vehicle is not stranded on a highway, we need a constraint that ensures the chance of that happening is low and we cannot ensure that with an expected cost constraint.
-Therefore, we consider another type of the cost constraint in which we require that the CVaR~\cite{rockafellar2000optimization} of the cost distribution (given by the bold font random variable $\textbf{V}_c^\pi(s_o, s_G)$) is less than a threshold.
-We skip writing $s_o, s_G$ when implied.
-Intuitively, Value at Risk, $VaR_\alpha$ represents the minimum value for which the chance of violating the constraint (i.e., $\mathbf{V}_{c}^\pi > k$) is less than $\alpha$.
+However, in the above, the constraint on the expected cost value is not always suitable to represent constraints on safety.
+E.g., to ensure that an autonomous electric vehicle is not stranded on a highway, we need a robust constraint that ensures the chance of that happening is low, which cannot be enforced by expected cost constraint.
+Therefore, we consider a cost constraint where we require that the CVaR~\cite{rockafellar2000optimization} of the cost distribution (given by the bold font random variable $\textbf{V}_c^\pi(s_O, s_G)$ is less than a threshold.
+We skip writing $s_O, s_G$ when implied.
+Intuitively, Value at Risk, $VaR_\alpha$ represents the minimum value for which the chance of violating the constraint (i.e., $\mathbf{V}_{c}^\pi > k$) is less than $\alpha$ specified as